swathi2402/Web-Technology-Project---Rerestaurant-Management/README.md

-This is README.md file for this project
+This is README.md file for this project\n
 This is the second line..